What's new

 Most design tools assume you start from a blank canvas.
 VisionLabs assumes identity work is construction — there is a grid, there are ratios, there is a documented system underneath every mark that lasts.
 The tools should reflect that.

-# The two products
+# The products

 Workspace (v1)Studio (v2)